 - Life insurance includes Terminal Illness Cover which pays out if you are diagnosed with an illness that is likely to lead to death within 12 months.

-- Access to Smart Health which provides on-demand consultations with GPs, as well as mental health support, an online check and a fitness programme.
+- Access to Smart Health which provides on-demand consultations with GPs, as well as mental health support, an online health check and fitness programme.
 This also includes access to the Best Doctors service which can provide second medical opinions.

 - Access to a discretionary fund that will pay up to £300 for services such as travel costs and wigs after cancer treatment.